E-invoicing in UAE

 Learn more about this by booking a demo call with us.
 Our team will guide you through the process and answer any questions you may have.

-Book NowStarting July 2026, e-invoicing becomes required for VAT-registered businesses in the UAE.
-That includes e-commerce businesses.
+Book NowStarting 1 January 2027, e-invoicing becomes mandatory for businesses in the UAE, including e-commerce businesses.
+From July 2026, a voluntary pilot phase is also available.
 But the rules don’t apply to everyone in the same way.

 It depends on who your customers are.
 If you sell to businesses (B2B) or government buyers (B2G), then yes, you’ll need to use the e-invoicing system.
 If you sell only to individual end customers (B2C), you don’t need to use e-invoicing for B2C transactions at this stage.

-If your business is registered for VAT and you sell to another VAT-registered business or a government buyer, you must use the e-invoicing system.
+If your business sells to another business or a government buyer, the e-invoicing system must be used, whether your business is VAT-registered or not.

 Q1: Is UAE E-Invoicing applicable if I only sell to individual buyers?